 A fascia board is technically part of the roof system of your house, but from the ground, it looks like part of the wall.
 Its purpose is to cover the ends of the roof rafters, and because that's where water drains off the roof, the gutters are often attached to it.
 The fascia board has to be resistant to moisture and rot, or it won't last long.
 A number of materials fit the bill.

 Wood Is a Common Fascia Material

 It makes sense to use wood for the fascia if your house has wood siding, but it's also a common material on houses with brick, stone or other types of siding.
 Cedar is a popular fascia wood and redwood is another.
-That's because both species resist rot and moisture very well, even when unpainted.
+That's because both of these wood species have some natural rot-resistance, even when unpainted.
 If you prime and paint the fascia, you can also make them out of fir, spruce or pine, which are all less expensive.

-You construct fascia boards out of 1-inch lumber.
-The width depends on the width of the rafters, but since builders generally use two-by-six or two-by-eight lumber for roof construction, the most common dimensions for fascia boards are one-by-six and one-by-eight inches.
+You construct fascia boards out of 1-by lumber.
+The width depends on the width of the rafters, but since builders generally use two-by-six or two-by-eight lumber for roof construction, the most common dimensions for fascia boards are one-by-six and one-by-eight.
 It's your choice whether to use rough-sawn or smooth lumber.

 PVC as a Fascia Material

 A PVC fascia board is constructed to look like wood, even though it's made from the same material as plumbing pipes.
 It has a clear advantage over wood when it comes to rot resistance.
 It's most appropriate for houses with vinyl or aluminum siding, but it adds a clean touch to a house with wood, brick or stone siding as well.
 PVC fascia board comes in a variety of colors, and it's paintable.